mtahle/DevOps-Foundation-Roadmap/README.md

 ## Overview

-This is a reference for some topics mentioned in the 5th episode of DevOps on the Go podcast.
+This is a reference for some topics mentioned in the [5th episode of DevOps on the Go podcast (Arabic)](https://anchor.fm/devops-on-the-go/episodes/05-------e1v1eh6).
 It is not a complete guide but it helps the beginners to find their way to the most important topics in the DevOps engineering field.
 To get the most benefit I encourage you to follow the sequence mentioned in the podcast episode.
 If you are totally new to the DevOps you can start by watching this youtube video [01 Introduction To DevOps | مقدمة للـ DevOps - By Mujahed Al Tahleh | Arabic](https://www.youtube.com/watch?v=451Ltd2bx28).

 ## Concepts